uaineteine/transforms_framework/readme.md

 ```

 ### 5. SupplyLoad
-**Purpose:** A specialized collection manager for loading and managing supply data from JSON configuration files.
+**Purpose:** A specialised collection manager for loading and managing supply data from JSON configuration files.

 **Features:**
 - Extends PipelineTables to provide automated loading of multiple data sources.